solleo/ANTs-Condor/README.md

 While the parallelization implemented in ANTS's script "buildtemplateparallel.sh" (v.
 0.0.14 test) supports SGE, PBS and Apple XGrid, it does not support a virtual parallel computing environment called "(HT)Condor" (http://research.cs.wisc.edu/htcondor/).

-This project is to enable ANTs(1.9.v4-LINUX)'s parallel template building to work on Condor.
+This project is to parallelize ANTs(1.9.v4-LINUX)'s template building using Condor.
 To run it:

 0. You need to have ANTs, and Condor installed and executable.
 1. Since it submit jobs via `fsl_sub`, you also need to have fsl_sub executable and set environment variable as: `export FSLPARALLEL=CONDOR`